top of page

 1. Always Use a Written Escrow Agreement

-Choi and his attorney sent $500,000 to the escrow lawyer without any written agreement describing how the money should be held or released.
-A proper escrow agreement should clearly define:
+The plaintiff and his attorney sent $500,000 to the escrow lawyer without any written agreement describing how the money should be held or released.
+They should have had a proper escrow agreement that clearly defined: who can authorize release of funds,

-Without this, the escrow agent may rely on the wrong person—as happened here.
+the conditions required before release, verification requirements, and communication protocols.
+Without this, the escrow agent may rely on the wrong person—as happened in the case.

 2. Retain Sole Authority Over Escrow Instructions